ucdavis/esp50/_posts/2019-7-16-Fran-Moore-NYT.markdown

 categories:
   - faculty
 ---
-The an articles discusses the the new normal of extreme weather events.
+The article discusses the new normal of extreme weather events.
 Fran Moore's study focused on how people contextualize extreme temperatures based on past weather experiences.